Clash of the Tritons: Synopsis

-Guidance counselor Rebecca James (Paula Marshall), who used to date Keith, has gotten Veronica to come in for a grief therapy session because of a study she is doing.
+School counselor Rebecca James (Paula Marshall), who used to date Keith, has gotten Veronica to come in for a grief therapy session because of a study she is doing.
 During the session, Veronica plants a stapler with a microphone on the desk.
 Meanwhile, Sheriff Lamb questions a student, Rick (J.D.
 Pardo), on his fake IDs.
 When questioned further, Rick says that Veronica made the IDs, although she did not.
 During a locker check, Sheriff Lamb (Michael Muhney) finds blank fake IDs spilling out of her locker, as well as four in her purse.
 Veronica is arrested and taken down to the station.
 At the station, Veronica confronts Rick.
 Rick says that an unspecified "they" forced him to blame Veronica.
 Later, Logan walks through the hallway and faces scorn and stares from the other students because of the incident with his father.
 Weevil (Francis Capra) talks to Rebecca while Veronica listens through her car radio.
 Rebecca shows proof that Weevil and Lilly were dating.
 Veronica wonders why Lilly didn't tell Veronica about her relationship with Weevil.
 Veronica meets with Rick in secret, and Rick tells her that a secret society called the Tritons decided to blame her.
 He is a recent inductee who was trying to get on their good side.
 Rick also tells Veronica that Duncan (Teddy Dunn) is part of the group.